 One person shot in Plaquemine Tuesday evening near historic locks, levee

-PLAQUEMINE- Plaquemine police say a male was transported to the hospital Tuesday evening after being shot.
+PLAQUEMINE- A man was transported to the hospital by helicopter with a gunshot wound Tuesday evening in Iberville Parish.

 A group was gathered behind the levee near the Lock State Historic Site when one was shot, according to police.

-The gunshot wound victim, 30-year-old from Kentucky, was shot in the right shoulder.
+The gunshot wound victim, a 30-year-old male from Kentucky, was shot in the right shoulder.
 Police Chief Kenny Payne said the victim was fishing behind the levee with a family member and was shot as he was leaving.

 The victim was transported to Ochsner with a bullet lodged in his shoulder, then to Our Lady of the Lake Hospital by AirMed with the bullet still in his body.